Pirates of the Caribbean: On Stranger Tides: Sequel

 Shortly before the release of On Stranger Tides in 2011, the cast and crew of the fourth film were told to set aside time in the near future, because Walt Disney Pictures intended to shoot a fifth and sixth film back-to-back with Johnny Depp as Captain Jack Sparrow.
 However, it was later stated that only a fifth film was in the works, with Terry Rossio writing the initial script without his partner Ted Elliott, and Rob Marshall rumoured to return to direct.
 Rossio's draft was a proposed story written with the studio and producer guideline that Keira Knightley and Orlando Bloom would not return to the series as Will Turner and Elizabeth Swann.
-Pintel and Ragetti also wouldn’t return from the Gore Verbinski's Pirates trilogy, among other characters, and there were also some connective tissue references to On Stranger Tides, notably Philip Swift and Syrena.
+Pintel and Ragetti also would not return from the Gore Verbinski's Pirates trilogy, among other characters, and there were also some connective tissue references to On Stranger Tides, notably Philip Swift and Syrena.
 However, Rossio's script was discarded in 2012, and the writer stated that a major reason was its use of a female villain, a sea witch named the Sea Widow, which made Johnny Depp "worried that would be redundant to Dark Shadows, which also featured a female villain."

 In 2013, Jeff Nathanson was hired to write a new script for the film, featuring the Trident of Poseidon loosely based on Rossio's Trident of Neptune, which would be directed by Kon-Tiki directors Joachim Rønning and Espen Sandberg.
 The film would be titled Pirates of the Caribbean: Dead Men Tell No Tales, a stand-alone sequel which had Depp, Rush, McNally, Graham reprising their roles from On Stranger Tides, among other characters from the series, with Bloom and Knightley appearing in cameo roles.
 It was released in May 2017.